SVDinsTN: A Tensor Network Paradigm for Efficient Structure Search from Regularized Modeling Perspective: Introduction

 \section{Introduction}

-Tensor network (TN) representation, which expresses higher-order data by low-dimensional tensors (called TN cores) with a specific operation among them, has gained significant attention in various areas of data analysis, machine learning, computer vision, etc~\cite{Anandkumar,TIPTT,MAL_059,NEURIPGlasser,NEURIPS2019_2bd2e337,journals221003828,Nie2021AdaptiveTN,NEURIPS2018_09a5e2a1,NIPS2011_1343777b}.
-By regarding TN cores as nodes and operations as edges, a TN corresponds to a graph (called TN topology)~\cite{PhysRevATT,ORUS2014117,YeKE}.
-The vector composed of the weights of all edges in the topology is defined as the TN rank~\cite{YeKE}.
-The selection of TN structure (including topology and rank) dramatically impacts the performance of TN representation in practical applications~\cite{hashemizadeh2022adaptive,LiTopologySearch,HeuristicrankTR,liu2023adaptively,SedighinTRrank,zhengFCTN}.
-Searching for a suitable TN structure to achieve a compact representation for a given tensor is called \textit{TN structure search (TN-SS)}, which is known as a challenging and theoretically NP-hard problem~\cite{MostNP,LiTopologySearch}.
+Tensor network (TN) representation, which aims to express higher-order data with small-sized tensors (called TN cores) by a specific operation among them, has gained significant attention in various areas of data analysis~\cite{Anandkumar,Han_2023_CVPR,RaiRNK,BayesianCP}, machine learning~\cite{MAL_059,NEURIPGlasser,Shakeri_2019_CVPR}, computer vision~\cite{9880157,9878497,9577826,8578957,ZHENG2023182}, etc. By regarding TN cores as nodes and operations as edges, a TN corresponds to a graph (called TN topology).
+The vector composed of the weights of all edges in the topology is defined as the TN rank. \textit{TN structure (including topology and rank) search (TN-SS)} aims to search for a suitable TN structure to achieve a compact representation for a given tensor, which is known as a challenging NP-hard problem~\cite{MostNP,li2023alternating}.
+The selection of TN structure dramatically impacts the performance of TN representation in practical applications~\cite{LiTopologySearch,hashemizadeh2022adaptive,LiPermutationSearch,li2023alternating}.

-Recently, there have been several notable efforts to tackle the TN-SS problem~\cite{hashemizadeh2022adaptive,LiTopologySearch,HeuristicrankTR,SedighinTRrank}.
-Most of these methods adopt a \textit{bi-level} optimization framework, which is known to be computationally consuming~\cite{siambilevel,bilevel}.
-Specifically, these methods require sampling a large number of structures as candidates and conducting numerous repeated structure evaluations.
-For instance, TN-Genetic proposed in~\cite{LiTopologySearch} requires thousands of structure evaluations for a tensor of size $40\times60\times3\times9\times9$.
-Consequently, the computational cost becomes exceedingly high, since each structure evaluation entails solving an optimization problem to iteratively compute TN cores from scratch.
-Designing a \textit{single-level} optimization method as an alternative for the bi-level framework is expected to eliminate the repeated evaluations, thereby resulting in an efficient method for TN-SS.
+Recently, there have been several notable efforts to tackle the TN-SS problem~\cite{hashemizadeh2022adaptive,LiTopologySearch,LiPermutationSearch,li2023alternating}.
+But most of them adopt the ``sampling-evaluation'' framework, which requires sampling a large number of structures as candidates and conducting numerous repeated structure evaluations.
+For instance, for a tensor of size $40\times60\times3\times9\times9$ (used in Section~\ref{seccr}), TNGA in~\cite{LiTopologySearch} requires \textit{thousands} of evaluations and TNALE in~\cite{li2023alternating} requires \textit{hundreds} of evaluations, where each evaluation entails solving an optimization problem to compute TN cores iteratively.
+Consequently, the computational cost becomes exceedingly high.
+A meaningful question is \textit{whether we can optimize the TN structure simultaneously during the computation of TN cores, thus escaping the ``sampling-evaluation'' framework and fundamentally addressing the computationally consuming issue.}